pacific-hake/hake-assessment/README.md

   This takes some time so make sure you have a fast connection.
 * R (version 3.22 "Fire Safety" or later)
 * R Packages 'knitr', 'xtable', 'r4ss', nwfscSurvey, nwfscMapping, data and their dependencies.
-* Rscript.exe must be on your PATH.
+* Rscript.exe must be on your PATH if you want to use the **buildtex.bat** script.

 ---
 ## How to run the code and create hake-assessment.pdf

-- You **MUST** load the R environment first.
+- You **MUST** save the R environment first.
 To do this, navigate to the doc/r directory, start RGui in that directory, and type **source("all.r")**.
 If it is the first time or you are running this, you must answer *y* to the three questions.
-Once this is finished, do a save.image() to sdave the .RData file in the doc/r directory.
+Once this is finished, do a save.image() to save the .RData file in the doc/r directory.

-- Using the command line, navigate to the doc subdirectory and run the buildtex.bat file.
+- Navigate to the doc subdirectory and run the buildtex.bat file.

 - To clean up the build, run the cleantex.bat file.

 - To remove the cached figures, delete the **knitr-cache** directory and all its contents.
   If you don't do this, tables and figures built previously will be used.
+There is also a script called **freshtex.bat** you can use which will clean everything plus remove the knitr cache.

 - To see the output from the knitr part of the process, look at the file **knitrOutput.log**.